 Please know that we are here to answer any and all questions that you may have.
 Due to the busy nature of our program, it is difficult to contact us by phone.
 The best way for you to reach us is electronically at firstname.lastname@example.org.
 You can also call us at 901-840-9467; if we are unavailable, we will call you when we are available.

 Development as a musician takes time, practice, and patience.
 We are always pushing towards the next step, whether that is preparing you for the next grade, high school, or college.
-The following links demonstrate part of the progression over time within the Brighton Band.
+We invite you to come to our concerts to witness this progression.

 Music for All Statistics: